A swirling miasma of ancient wisdom traditions (The continuity of magic from East to West, Part 5)

 Liquamen here refers to the ubiquitous Roman umamiful fermented fish sauce condiment, also known as garum.
-What we learn from these accounts is that at least by Apicius’ time, the lucanica was a heavily spiced, cured, dried, smoked pork sausage.
+What we learn from these accounts is at least by Apicius’ time, the lucanica was a heavily spiced, cured, dried, smoked pork sausage.
 This certainly could describe many such today, and some combination of its flavor and the preservation methods used in its production seem to have been what spread its fame across the ancient world.

 In Italy today, there are sausages that still bear some form of this name, including various luganeghe from Lombardy, Trentino, and Veneto, but the most authentic is apparently lucanica di Picerno, from an area called Basilicata, part of the original territory of the Lucanians.